 Here we show the Stripe form where you will add your endpoint:

 You can add as many different events as you want.
 Stripe will call your webhook for each event selected.
-If you a managing accounting data within your site or if you perform other automated processes when payment is received the only event that you must add is the payment_intent.succeeded event.
-If you want to record refunds within your on-site accounting system you should also register the "charge.refunded" event.
+If you a managing accounting data within your site or if you perform other automated processes when payment is received you will generally want to subscribe to one of the following invoice events:

 If you are not planning to maintain any accounting data on your site, or perform any other automated processing upon order payment, you don't actually need to define a webhook at all.